Mohammadreza-Shahbazi313/JournalClub/README.md

 [![License](https://img.shields.io/github/license/Mohammadreza-Shahbazi313/JournalClub)]()
 [![Commits](https://img.shields.io/github/commit-activity/m/Mohammadreza-Shahbazi313/JournalClub)]()

-A shared **Journal Club** repository for storing research articles, presentation files, and concise summaries used in weekly academic discussions.
+A lightweight **Journal Club** repository for organizing research papers, presentation materials, and concise summaries used in academic discussions.

 ---

-## 🔎 Purpose
+## 🎯 Purpose
-This repository is designed to be the single source of truth for our Journal Club:
+This repository serves as a centralized workspace for Journal Club activities:

-- Collect papers (PDFs / links) relevant to our group.
+- Organizing research papers (PDFs or reference links)
-- Store polished presentation slides and raw notes.
+- Storing presentation slides and discussion notes
-- Maintain short structured summaries for quick review.
+- Keeping short, structured summaries for fast review and continuity

+The goal is clarity, consistency, and easy access to shared academic resources.

 ---

-## 📁 Recommended repository structure
+## 📁 Recommended Structure
+papers/ # Research papers (PDFs or reference files) slides/ # Presentation slides summaries/ # Short markdown summaries of each paper notes/ # Optional discussion notes

+yaml
+Copy code

+---

+## 📌 Usage
+Each paper discussed in the Journal Club should ideally include:
+- The paper file or reference
+- A brief summary highlighting key ideas and questions
+- Any slides or notes used during the presentation

+This keeps discussions reproducible and easy to revisit.

+---

+## 📄 License
+This repository is intended for educational and academic use.